-As you can see below, Paul Solman, business, economics and occasional art correspondent for the PBS NewsHour since 1985, used to have lots of hair.
+As you can see below, he used to have lots of hair.
 In the '60s, his father found it amusing to say, "you don't need a haircut so much as an estimate."
 His intramural softball teammates at Brandeis University dubbed him "the Black Medusa."

-Having served as editor of the Brandeis newspaper, "The Justice," he got his first paid journalism job in 1970 at the alternative weekly "Boston After Dark."
-Then and now, he liked to talk on the phone.
+That same year, 1963, he joined the Brandeis newspaper, The Justice, and eventually became its editor.
+He got his first paid journalism job in 1970 at the alternative weekly Boston After Dark, where the picture was taken.
+Then and now, he did much of his work on the phone.

 After a few years of local PBS reporting, he inaugurated the PBS business documentary series, ENTERPRISE with fellow Nieman Fellow Zvi Dor-Ner.
 (There was also a Nieman felon in their class, but that's for someone else's biography.)

 In the 1980s, Paul produced documentaries, returned to local reporting, and joined the Harvard Business School faculty, teaching media, finance and business history in the school's Advanced Management Program.
 He also co-authored a better-than-average-seller, Life and Death on the Corporate Battlefield (1983), which appeared in Japanese, German and a pirated Taiwanese edition.
-He joined "MacNeil/Lehrer" in 1985, two years after it become an hour-long news show, and has been the program's Business and Economics Correspondent ever since, with occasional forays into art and sport.
+He joined "MacNeil/Lehrer" in 1985, two years after it become an hour-long news show, and has been the program's Economics Correspondent ever since, with occasional forays into art and sport.

 In the '90s, with sociologist Morrie Schwartz, a teacher of his at Brandeis, Paul helped create -- and wrote the introduction to -- the book "Morrie: In His Own Words," which preceded "Tuesdays with Morrie" by a year or more, but failed to outsell it by several orders of magnitude.